wuletawwonte/ethubu/README.md

 ## Features

-- Third Party Repositories: Adds PPAs and installs software not included in the official Ubuntu respository.
+- Third Party Repositories: Adds PPAs and installs both terminal and desktop applications that are not included in the official Ubuntu respository.
 - Desktop Environment Tweaks: Personalizes the desktop environment with my preffered settings.

 ## How to Use